Explicit formulae for Chern-Simons invariants of the hyperbolic $J(2n,-2m)$ knot orbifolds: knots

-\section{$J(2n,-2m)$ knots}
+\section{$C(2n,2m)$ knots}

 A general reference for this section is ~\cite{HS}.
-A knot is $J(2n,-2m)$ knot if it has a regular two-dimensional projection of the form in Figure~\ref{fig:J[2n,2m]}. $J(2n,-2m)$ knot has $2 n$ right-handed vertical crossings and $2m$ left-handed horizontal crossings.
-Recall that we denote it by $T_{2 n}^{2m}$.
-One can easily check that the slope of $T_{2n}^{2m}$ is $2m/(4nm+1)$ which is equivalent to the knot with slope $\left(2n(2m-1)+1\right)/(4nm+1)$~\cite{S1}.
+A knot with $2 n$ right-handed vertical crossings and $2m$ left-handed horizontal crossings as in Figure~\ref{fig:J[2n,2m]} is $C(2n, 2m)$ knot according to Conway's notation.
+One can easily check that the slope of $C(2n,2m)$ is $2m/(4nm+1)$ which is equivalent to the knot with slope $\left(2n(2m-1)+1\right)/(4nm+1)$~\cite{S1}.